 - Provides a unified view of the audience's sales, marketing, and service history.

-- Native integration with the entire HubSpot ecosystem (Marketing, Sales, Content Hubs).
+- HubSpot ecosystem integration (Marketing, Sales, Content Hubs).

 Cons:

-- Costs can escalate quickly when adding other HubSpot hubs.
+- Costs can escalate quickly when adding other HubSpot hubs; Professional and Enterprise plans carry mandatory one-time onboarding fees of $1,500 and $3,500 respectively.

 5. Gorgias